 The Montana Law Seminar (MLS):

 All applicants, whether by Admission on Motion, transferred UBE score or by examination, must register and attend the Montana Law Seminar (MLS), which is offered the Thursday following the February and July bar exam.
 The Montana Law Seminar is a Supreme Court-required course that will focus on the structure of the legal system in Montana, the unique aspects of Montana law and the accepted mores and culture of practicing law in Montana.
 The Seminar is directed specifically to those seeking admission to the Bar, and only those who are applying for admission to the State Bar of Montana are eligible to attend.
 The MLS is not a CLE program, nor will CLE credits be awarded.
 An applicant may delay attendance at the MLS, but may not be admitted to the Montana Bar until attendance at the Seminar has been confirmed.
 Dress is casual.
 Attendance at the MLS is a prerequisite to admission.
-February 2019 Montana Law Seminar Information
+By formally applying you are registering for the next MLS.
+If you are unable to complete your application prior to February 1st or July 1st, please complete and return the MLS Registration Form.
+July 2019 Montana Law Seminar Information

 Register and pay for the UBE and MLS: